One Part in Ten Thousand

 Timely, and related, pages,

 Turn Back the Clock.
-I’m a year shy of 70 (as of 2012 December) but I have the health, vitality and body of a near-professional athlete, aged 25 to 35.
+I am entering my eighth decade of life (as of 2014 July) and I have the health, vitality and physical condition of a near-professional athlete, around the age of 20; for, who else on this planet can hit 117 mph fastballs… at the age of 70.
 I routinely have former pro and college baseball players tell me I would “do well” (a modest remark) if I played “men’s senior league”, a level of play equal to a major college.
 In other words, I’m living proof that people do not have to grow old; they can retain or recover the health and vitality of youth; they don’t have to suffer from arthritis, diabetes, kidney failure or any of hundreds of other ailments.
 Look what you’ll gain: more strength and a longer life to enjoy the adventures we all know are coming.
 You might even want to take part in them.

 Power of Petition, criminal and useful-idiot classes use the sovereign power to perpetrate genocides and unlimited plunder and to destroy witnesses, victims and critics of their crimes.
 This sovereign power is nothing less than the right of petition; the same procedures employed by American Founders to power their revolution.
 Why can’t we use it in service of justice… why do men of reason not even have knowledge of it?
 It is a right (actually, a power) available to every man on the planet… save for his ignorance.